onre/papercut/README.md

 # Papercut NNTP Server

-Papercut is a BSD licencsed NNTP server written in 100% pure Python.
+Papercut is a BSD licensed NNTP server written in 100% pure Python.
 It is intended to be extensible to the point where people can develop their own plug-ins to integrate the NNTP protocol into their applications (I will be happy to request pull requests for new plugins).